 I will always attest that the most seasoned eye for film was Roger Ebert.
-He analyzed film more through a human lens than a scholarly one, and the unspoken truth is that movies are made more to be human than objects of study.
+He analyzed film through a more human lens than a scholarly one, and the unspoken truth is that movies are made more to be human than objects of study.

 Ebert said, “A great movie acts like a window in our box of space and time, opening us to other times and other lands.”